Commitment to safety

 - adopting and implementing the National Principles for Child Safe Organisations (National Principles).

-The department undertakes certain activities that may involve children, including:
+The department undertakes certain activities that may involve children and young people, including:

-- Parents occasionally bringing children and young people onto departmental premises for short periods while working, for a variety of reasons.
-For example, between end of school hours and end of work hours, or to accommodate specific support arrangements for staff in vulnerable circumstances (such as those experiencing family and domestic violence).
+- parents occasionally bringing children and young people onto departmental premises for short periods while working, for a variety of reasons.
+For example, between end of school hours and end of work hours, or to accommodate specific support arrangements.

 Risks to child safety arising from these activities may be physical, psychological and/or emotional.